Hard Region Aware Network for Remote Sensing Change Detection: Abstract

 \section{Abstract}

-Change detection (CD) is an essential task for various real-world applications, such as urban management and disaster assessment.
-However, previous methods primarily focus on improving the accuracy of CD, while neglecting the reliability of detection results.
-In this paper, we propose a novel change detection network, called AR-CDNet, which is able to provide accurate change maps and generate pixel-wise uncertainty.
-Specifically, an online uncertainty estimation branch is constructed to model the pixel-wise uncertainty, which is supervised by the difference between predicted change maps and corresponding ground truth during the training process.
-Furthermore, we introduce a knowledge review strategy to distill temporal change knowledge from low-level features to high-level ones, thereby enhancing the discriminability of temporal difference features.
-Finally, we aggregate the uncertainty-aware features extracted from the online uncertainty estimation branch with multi-level temporal difference features to improve the accuracy of CD.
-Once trained, our AR-CDNet can provide accurate change maps and evaluate pixel-wise uncertainty without ground truth.
-Experimental results on two benchmark datasets demonstrate the superior performance of AR-CDNet in the CD task.
-The demo code for our work will be publicly available at \url{https://github.com/guanyuezhen/AR-CDNet}.
+Change detection (CD) is essential for various real-world applications, such as urban management and disaster assessment.
+Numerous CD methods have been proposed, and considerable results have been achieved recently.
+However, detecting changes in hard regions, i.e., the change boundary and irrelevant pseudo changes caused by background clutters, remains difficult for these methods, since they pose equal attention for all regions in bi-temporal images.
+This paper proposes a novel change detection network, termed as HRANet, which provides accurate change maps via hard region mining.
+Specifically, an online hard region estimation branch is constructed to model the pixel-wise hard samples, supervised by the error between predicted change maps and corresponding ground truth during the training process.
+A cross-layer knowledge review module is introduced to distill temporal change information from low-level to high-level features, thereby enhancing the feature representation capabilities.
+Finally, the hard region aware features extracted from the online hard region estimation branch and multi-level temporal difference features are aggregated into an unified feature representation to improve the accuracy of CD.
+Experimental results on two benchmark datasets demonstrate the superior performance of HRANet in the CD task.